gshipley/enterprise_training/AdminTraining.md

 ##**Managing cartridges**

 OpenShift Enterprise provides the ability to embed multiple cartridges in an application.
-For instance, even though we are using MySQL for our *firstphp* application, we could also embed the PostgreSQL database as well.
+For instance, even though we are using MySQL for our *firstphp* application, we could also embed the cron cartridge as well.
 It may be useful to stop, restart, or even check the status of a cartridge.
 To check the status of our MySQL database, use the following command:

 	$ rhc cartridge status -a firstphp -c mysql